 Welcome to Latino Media Arts & Studies

-Latino Media Arts & Studies, or LMÁS, is a program of the Moody College of Communication at the University of Texas at Austin with a three-fold mission: to support students interested in learning more about Latina/o/x-oriented and -produced film, television, journalism, and advertising, to support Latina and Latino film and media producers, journalists, and advertising professionals in training, and to foster scholarship and teaching on these topics.
-We do this through supporting a Latino and Latin American Media Arts & Studies minor, open to Moody College students and all UT-Austin undergraduates, through an annual speaker series that brings filmmakers, journalists, scholars, and creatives working in the U.S. film and television industries to campus, and through other programming for students and researchers.
+Latino Media Arts & Studies, or LMÁS, a program of the Moody College of Communication at UT-Austin, has a three-fold mission: to support students interested in learning more about Latina/o/x-oriented and -produced film, television, journalism, and advertising, to support Latina and Latino film and media producers, journalists, and advertising professionals in training, and to foster scholarship and teaching on these topics.
+We do this through supporting a Latino and Latin American Media Studies minor, through a speaker series that brings in filmmakers, journalists, scholars, and creatives, through hosting a Latinx Media Studies Research Group for faculty and graduate students across campus, and through other programming for students and researchers.

 FEBRUARY 6 - DR. ANGHARAD N. VALDIVIA, UNIVERSITY OF ILLINOIS